watea/CandidHttpServer/README.md

 # CandidHttpServer

-**CandidHttpServer** is a lightweight and easy-to-use library for setting up a minimalist HTTP server on Android.
+**CandidHttpServer** is a -one file- lightweight and easy-to-use library for setting up a minimalist HTTP server on Android.
 It is ideal for applications requiring a local HTTP server, such as media or data sharing over a local network.

 ## Installation